PaulinaMontoya/Automation_Testing_Challenge/README.md

 ## Execute UI Test Scripts

-A step by step series of examples that tell you how to get execute test. scripts locally.
+A step-by-step series of examples that tell you how to execute test scripts locally.

 **1)** Script to open the Cypress application and visualize the test: